-- ▲ For passing a candidate shall have to secure at least 40% marks in each course (Theory and practical separately). - ▲ No division shall be awarded at the Part I and Part II examination. - ▲ Due paper(s) will be applicable if a candidate fails in not more than three (3) papers (theory,).
-Due paper(s) will be held along with the examination of the next semester.
-The chance of due paper(s) will be given only 4 times. - ▲ Whenever a candidate appears at for a due paper examination he/she will do so according to the syllabus in force.
+- ▲ For passing a candidate shall have to secure at least 40% marks in each course (Theory and Practical separately). - ▲ No division shall be awarded in Semesters I to V. - ▲ Whenever a candidate appears for a due paper examination, she will do so according to the syllabus in force. - ▲ A candidate not appearing in any examination/absent in any paper of term end examination shall be considered as having DUE in those papers.

-Examination Pattern
+End Semester Examination Pattern

-Maximum Marks : 50 Duration : $2\frac{1}{2}$ Hrs.
-Section A 10 1 = 10 marks

-Contains 10 Questions of 1 mark each & all are compulsory to do.

-Three questions from each unit (but 4 questions from one unit) 3 + 3 + 4 = 10 Questions

-Section B 3+3+4 = 10 marks

-Contains 3 questions with internal choice (Two questions from each unit).

-(2 Questions of 3 marks & 1 Question of 4 marks)

-Student has to do 3 questions and at least one question from each unit.

-Section C 3 10 = 30 marks

-Contains 3 questions with internal choice (Two questions from each unit).
+Maximum Marks : 50 Duration : 2 1⁄2 Hrs.
+Section A 10 1 =10 marks Contains 10 Questions of 1 mark each & all are compulsory to do.
+Three questions from each unit (but 4 questions from one unit) $3 + 3 + 4 = 10$ Qu uestions Section B 3+3+4 = 10 marks Contains 3 questions with internal choice (Two questions from each unit).
+(2 Questions of 3 marks & 1 Question of 4 marks) Student has to do 3 questions and at least one question from each unit.
+Section C 3 10 = 30 marks Contains 3 questions with internal choice (Two questions from each unit).
 Each Question carries 10 marks.
 Student has to do 3 questions and at least one question from each unit.
 Note: